-Assisting and Observing Guidelines
+Assisting Guidelines

-Candidates are required to complete six hours of observations and six hours of assisting in a field placement.
+Candidates are required to assist one teacher for six hours.
+This assignment must be completed within the five weeks of Initial Student Teaching.
+Candidates will also complete their first Teaching Performance Assessment Subject Specific Pedagogy and apply it to their assisting experience.
 The six hours may be completed in one day or spread out over several days.